Using the graphical user interface

 which describes a triangle with the coordinates 0,100 and 100,100 as it’s base and 50,150 as it’s pointy end.

-Within the graphical user-interface you can set these points by clicking on them, which is usually easier.
+Within the graphical user-interface you can set these points by CTRL/⌘ + clicking on them, which is usually easiest.
 It works in both the tracking and raw views, but it is sometimes easier to do in raw view (press 🄳).
-Now, simply click on some empty space (not on an object) and, while holding CTRL/⌘, click on additional points to define a shape.
+Now, holding CTRL/⌘, simply click on a point and keep holding the key + click on additional points to define a shape.
 During this process a button appeared, as well as a text-field (where you placed your first point).
-Click on the text-field and enter track_ignore
+Click on the text-field and select track_ignore

 and select track_ignore

-from the results.
-Switch back to tracking view and the shape you defined should be highlighted (red).
+from the options.
+Switch back to tracking view and find the shape you defined highlighted in red (or green depending on your choice).

 Any object with it’s center within the boundaries of this (convex) shape will now be ignored during tracking.
-To apply this to your already tracked video, please go to frame 0 and click reanalyse.
+To apply this to your already tracked video click reanalyse in the top-menu.
 Now you may play the video back and see if all objects have been excluded properly during tracking.

 Manually assigning individuals